 We were contacted by a representative of the charity who informed us that they had been donated a large real Christmas tree and were currently looking for a donation of some outdoor Christmas lights to go onto this tree to illuminate it at night.
 We were very happy to help, and donated 50 metres of low voltage LED Christmas Lights which are very safe, we delivered and installed the lights on the tree for them today.

-The guys at Fisher House were very accommodating and invited us inside for a tour and to tell us all about the house and the things they do there to help injured personnel through their recovery.
+The guys at Fisher House were very accommodating and invited us inside for a tour to tell us all about the house and what they do there to help injured personnel through their recovery.

 Support for Injured Military Personnel